ghv/print/readme.markdown

 # Setup

-## Setup your AWS Credentials in Keychain
+## Set up your AWS Credentials in Keychain

 A one-time setup is required to save the AWS Access keys in your keychain for each AWS key you use.
 The default Keychain item is "AWS", and you can specify an alternate item for each content configuration file.
 To save the key to an alternate Keychain item, add the `--keychain-item [your_item_name]` in the `[options]` part of the command and add the name in the `keychainItem` property of your content configuration file.